How to Give Your Camera Motion Tracking With Arduino

 One thing to note about servo motors is that not all have a full 180º range of motion.
 So modify the code accordingly if your motor differs.
 You’ll know the motor is trying to move too far when it makes a grinding noise at the last PIR sensor position.

-STEP 3: Uploading the code for the Arduino Security Camera
+Uploading the Code for the Arduino Security Camera

 Now try uploading the code for the Arduino Security Camera.
-You can download the code from here.
+Be sure to download the code.

 I used an old Memorex cd labeller for the servo housing and the surface for our Arduino Security Camera to sit on.
 I failed to take a ‘before’ picture, so the image on the right is the only remaining one that I could find online.
 The back piece was a flat, sturdy plastic disc that eventually came off in one piece (after a little persuasion from my screwdriver), so that worked out great for a place to seat my camera.
 It also came with 4 removable rubber ‘feet’, which helps to give the camera a little more grip when the motor moves.